OLD LENS DIE HARD: Recommendation for old Nikkor PC lens

 One day I read an article about old PC Nikkor.

-Nikon (Japan) : The history of nikkor: Vol.017
+Nikon (Japan) : The history of Nikkor: Vol.017

 <New>PC-Nikkor 28mm F4

-There is a lens, it has history.
+There is a lens, it has a history.

-Then I got them both historical “PC-Nikkor 35mm F2.8 and “PC-Nikkor 28mm F3.5“.
+Then I got them both the historical “PC-Nikkor 35mm F2.8 and “PC-Nikkor 28mm F3.5“.

-Do they still good? or just the lenses of the past?
+Are they still good? or just the lenses of the past?

 sponsored link